Introduction

 Indigenous procurement

-You don't always have to import.
-Capital goods can also be imported from within the country, and you still receive the same EPCG benefits.
-This simplifies things if the machinery you require is already in India.
+You do not always have to import.
+Capital goods sourced domestically also qualify for EPCG benefits, which simplifies things if the machinery you need is already available in India.

 Compliance requirements